-(2) shall be deemed to have been created with the first of any of the following events:
+(2) Creation of a subdivision.
+A subdivision shall be deemed to have been created with the first of any of the following events:

 (a) The sale or offer to sell or lease the first lot within a tract or tracts of land with an intention to sell, offer for sale, or lease: ten or more lots within the district, or six or more lots in a municipality which does not have both duly adopted permanent zoning and subdivision bylaws.
 A person's intention to create a subdivision may be inferred from the existence of a plot plan, the person's statements to financial agents or potential purchasers, or other similar evidence;